Travis Jankowski Preview, Player Props: Rangers vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The 8.4 strikeouts per nine innings put together by the Diamondbacks pitching staff ranks 22nd in MLB.
+- The Diamondbacks pitching staff ranks 21st in MLB with a collective 8.4 strikeouts per nine innings.

-- The Diamondbacks have the 23rd-ranked team ERA across all league pitching staffs (4.63).
+- The Diamondbacks have the 22nd-ranked team ERA across all league pitching staffs (4.60).

-- Diamondbacks pitchers combine to allow 155 total home runs at a rate of 1.2 per game (to rank 19th in the league).
+- Diamondbacks pitchers combine to rank 19th in baseball in home runs given up (156 total, 1.2 per game).

-- Cecconi (0-0) takes the mound for the Diamondbacks to make his third start of the season.

 © 2023 Data Skrive.
 All rights reserved.